hphelion/documentation/moonshot/install.advanced-cloud-setup.md

 http://192.168.124.10:3000

-You should open the Installation Dashboard in Mozilla Firefox or Google Chrome. **Note:** In the current release, the dashboards use pre-defined login credentials.
-These are not published in the web-hosted documentation.
-To get the pre-defined login credentials, refer to the readme file included in the same ZIP that contained the HP Cloud OS for Moonshot ISO.
+You should open the Installation Dashboard in Mozilla Firefox or Google Chrome.
-If you have not already done so, see the ZIP on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Cloud OS for Moonshot Distribution Network</a>.

 ## Install Module Overview